reidbarber/webmarker/README.md

 ## Overview

 **WebMarker** adds visual markings with labels to elements on a web page.
-This can be used for [Set-of-Mark (SoM)](https://github.com/microsoft/SoM) prompting, which improves visual grounding abilities of vision-language models such as GPT-4o, Claude 3.5, and Google Gemini 1.5.
+This can be used for [Set-of-Mark](https://github.com/microsoft/SoM) prompting, which improves visual grounding abilities of vision-language models such as GPT-4o, Claude 3.5, and Google Gemini 1.5.

 ![Screenshot of marked Google homepage](https://github.com/user-attachments/assets/722e1034-06d4-4ccd-a7d6-f03749435681)